foroozandehgroup/NMR-EsPy/docs/gui/gui_usage.rst

    the closest valid value to the nearest 4dp, which happens to be 6.9999ppm in this case.

-   After this, I try to change the pivot to the text ``invalid`` which of course makes no sense in the context of a pivot, which should be a number.
-   As it is invalid, when ``<Return>`` is pressed, the pivot entry box back to the last valid value it had.
+   After this, I try to change the pivot to the value ``invalid`` which of course makes no sense in the context of a pivot.
+As it is invalid, when ``<Return>`` is pressed, the pivot entry box reverts back to the last valid value it had.

    .. raw:: html